aheze/ProgressGif/README.md

 | :-------------: |:-------------:| :-----:| :-----:| :-----:| :-----:|
 | ![Example1] | ![Example2] | ![Example3] | ![Example4] | ![Example5] | ![Example6] |

 Yeah, that's it.
-ProgressGif serves one purpose, and one purpose only... but in a highly customizable way!
-Customize height, bar color, bar background color, edge inset, corner radius… and shadows are in beta!
+ProgressGif serves one purpose, and one purpose only... but in a highly customizable way.
+Customize height, bar color, bar background color, edge inset, corner radius… and shadows are in beta.

 ---